IshitaPrajapati08/Flutter_sem5/README.md

 1. Open the project folder in VS Code.
 2. Run `flutter pub get` to install dependencies.
 3. Run the app on an emulator or physical device with `flutter run`.

+### 3. Chat_List_Navigation
+A beginner-friendly chat list app demonstrating:
+- A scrollable chat list with images and messages using `ListView` and `ListTile`
+- Navigation between screens using `Navigator.pushReplacement`
+- An `ElevatedButton` to move from Second Screen to Third Screen
+- Returning back to the previous screen using `Navigator.pop()`